Where Should We Go?

 Secret beach

-This beautiful little spot takes a small hike to get to from the beach linked below but it is well worth it to have this spot all to yourself!
+This beautiful little spot takes a small hike from the beach linked below but it is well worth having this spot all to yourself!
 It does seem to flood at certain times of the year so it may not be accessible but there are many little coves just like this one in this area.
-The beach linked below is also rarely busy and a great option if you don't want to walk as far.
+The beach linked below is rarely busy and a great option if you don't want to walk as far.
 The parking lot is small so if we go at a busy time I will probably recommend parking at Spencer Beach nearby.
-It makes the walk a bit longer but there are also restrooms, showers, and safer places to park at spencer beach.
+It makes the walk a bit longer but there are also restrooms, showers, and safer places to park at Spencer Beach.
 If you are thinking about this spot just reach out with any questions and we can go over the details.

 Holoholokai Beach Park